 When a researcher is ignorant, has a physical challenge that can cause an effect on a study, or is just careless, it can alter the outcome of the research.
 Preventing any of the above-listed traits as a researcher can immensely reduce the likelihood of making errors in your research.

-Systematic error can happen if your equipment is faulty.
+Systematic errors can happen if your equipment is faulty.
 The imperfection of your experiment equipment can alter your study and ultimately, its findings.

 As a researcher, if you do not plan how you’ll control your experiment in advance, your research is at risk of being inaccurate.
 So to reduce the risk of error in your research, try as much as possible to limit your independent variables to only one.
 The lesser your variables in an analysis, the more chance you have to error-free research.